WangHewei16/DMCNet-for-Video-Engagement-Understanding/README.md

+# Understanding Engagement from Video Screengrabs

-# Code Organization
+## Code Organization
 All code are written in Python3

-# Dependencies
+## Dependencies

 The following libraries should be installed before the execution of the codes.